Vertexwahn/third_party/README.md

 ### How to use with your Bazel build?

-You can put the contents of this repository in folder named `third_party` inside your workspace/repo.
+You can put the contents of this repository in a folder named `third_party` inside your workspace/repo.
 Add to your `.bazelignore` the folder `third_party`, since this folder contains many `WORKSPACE` and `MODULE.bazel` files.
-In your `MODULE.bazel` you can use `local_path_override` to reference on of the listed dependencies here.
+In your `MODULE.bazel` you can use `local_path_override` to reference one of the listed dependencies here.

 Example: